 French property contracts: the sales agreement

-The pre-contract and undertaking to sell are two contracts with different consequences for the buyer and the seller.
+Are you ready to sign a sales agreement?
+This is called a "pre-contract".
+The sales agreement and the promise of sale are two contracts with different consequences for the buyer and the seller.

 In the undertaking to sell (also called “unilateral undertaking to sell”), the owner commits to the potential buyer (named the beneficiary) to sell him/her his property at a specified price.
 He/she thus gives him/her an exclusive “option” for a limited time (typically two to three months).